davenonymous/BonsaiTrees/README.md

   Pam's Harvestcraft, you'd add `org.dave.bonsaitrees.integration.mods.PamsHarvestcraft`.
 You can get a list of integrations [here](https://github.com/thraaawn/BonsaiTrees/tree/master/src/main/java/org/dave/bonsaitrees/integration/mods).
 - `disabledTreeTypes` can be used to disable individual tree types, e.g. to prevent users from growing Forestry's Hill Cherries in Bonsai Pots you'd add `forestry:hillCherry`.
-There is currently no convenient way to get a list of all registered tree types, but I'll add a command in the future.
+To list all registered tree types you can use the command `/bonsaitrees listTrees`.
 - `disableHoppingBonsaiPot`: Disable Hopping Bonsai Pots functionality.

 ## CraftTweaker2 integration
 You might need more precise control over which drops are being generated by the individual tree